 Gone are the days of long-term travel being the reserve of younger backpackers.
-Today, mature travelers are redefining retirement by embarking on “golden gap years,” a trend that’s expected to grow with Booking.com research revealing that 65% of global travelers see travel as the perfect way to enjoy later life.
+Today, mature travellers are redefining retirement by embarking on “golden gap years”, a trend that’s expected to grow with Booking.com research revealing that 65% of global travellers see travel as the perfect way to enjoy later life.

 Exploring the trends

-Globalization plays a role in fueling this demographic’s desire to experience the world, says Heilwig Jones, Director at Kaya Responsible Travel.
-“This is the first retired generation that has lived through an era of exposure to global communications: Global news, global TV programming, global workplaces, great mobility, international cuisine, the ability to use low-cost airlines to pop away on cheap international holidays, and diversity in the communities around them.
-With that great exposure, there is a reduced fear of the unknown and the desire to explore in-person the places or experiences which have captivated them from home.
-Coupled with a more youthful outlook—complemented by advances in medicine—retirees want to make the most of their retirement and reap the rewards of their lifetime of hard work.”
+Globalisation plays a role in fueling this demographic’s desire to experience the world, says Heilwig Jones, Director at Kaya Responsible Travel.
+“This is the first retired generation that has lived through an era of exposure to global communications: global news, global TV programming, global workplaces, great mobility, international cuisine, the ability to use low-cost airlines to pop away on cheap international holidays and diversity in the communities around them.
+With that great exposure, there is a reduced fear of the unknown and the desire to explore, in person, places or experiences which have captivated them from home.
+Coupled with a more youthful outlook – complemented by advances in medicine – retirees want to make the most of their retirement and reap the rewards of their lifetime of hard work.”

-The world’s population is also aging.
-One in 6 people globally will be over 65 by 2050, up from 1 in 11 in 2019, according to research by the United Nations.
+The world’s population is also ageing: one in six people globally will be over age 65 by 2050, up from one in 11 in 2019, according to research by the United Nations.
 “People are living longer and are in better health.
 Besides this, they also have dreams they want to achieve and time, making them quite an ideal target for the tourism and travel industry,” says Philippe Doizelet, Managing Partner of Horwath HTL.

-With nearly a quarter of 18 to 25-years-olds planning to retire before they turn 55, what can the industry learn from this age group today?
-Booking.com identified 7 travel motivations for this market: Human connections, intergenerational trips, sense of belonging, safe adventures, impulsive escapes, personal growth, and indulgence.
-All of which link to 3 sentiments: I’m still part of people’s lives, I’m still living an exciting life, and I’m worth investing in.
+With nearly a quarter of 18 to 25 years olds plan to retire before they turn 55, so what can the industry learn from this age group today?
+Booking.com identified seven travel motivations for this market: human connections, intergenerational trips, sense of belonging, safe adventures, impulsive escapes, personal growth and indulgence.
+All of which link to three sentiments: I’m still part of people’s lives, I’m still living an exciting life and I’m worth investing in.

-Offering tailored solutions can work in a provider’s favor, with the ability to customize travel options to account for more personal space, time, and connections as valued by retirees, says Jones.
-“Older travelers are certainly more discerning and recognize their personal preferences and limitations.
-We find that our over-50s participants are looking for a personal advisor to help them really customize their travel experience and hear their unique needs.
-Out-of-the-box solutions don’t allow them to arrange the travel trip of a lifetime, and someone with expertise in the location, experience, and type of activity they are interested in can fully engage this group to make the most of this important journey.”
+Offering tailored solutions can work in a provider’s favour, with the ability to customise travel options to account for more personal space, time and connections as valued by retirees, says Jones.
+“Older travellers are certainly more discerning and recognise their personal preferences and limitations.
+We find that our over 50’s participants are looking for a personal advisor to help them really customise their travel experience and hear their unique needs.
+Out-of-the-box solutions don’t allow them to arrange the travel trip of a lifetime, and someone with expertise in the location, experience and type of activity they are interested in can fully engage this group to make the most of this important journey.”

-Contrary to the belief that old age slows travelers down, it actually motivates them to stay active.
-Retirees are now chasing adventurous experiences – with 47% of global travelers planning to be more ambitious in their travel choices once they retire.
+Contrary to the belief that old age slows travellers down, it actually motivates them to stay active, and retirees now chasing adventure-filled experiences – with 47% of global travellers planning to be more ambitious in their travel choices one they’ve retired.

-“Over 25% of our UK travelers are aged between 50 and 80, and we see these adventurous baby boomers booking a whole host of trips,” says Brian Young, Managing Director at G Adventures.
+“Over 25% of our UK travellers are aged between 50 and 80, and we see these adventurous baby boomers booking a whole host of trips,” says Brian Young, Managing Director at G Adventures.

-Properties can tap into this by ensuring guests don’t feel stigmatized by depictions of their age group as old, from pre-stay communication to the activities they’re offered once they arrive.
+Properties can tap into this by ensuring guests don’t feel stigmatised by depictions of their age group as old, from pre-stay communication to the activities they’re offered once they arrive.
 “This generation of retirees doesn’t consider themselves ‘old’,” confirms Jones.
-“They are physically able and interested in hiking, outdoor activities, and adventure rather than more sedentary bus tours.
-With empty nests, fewer responsibilities, and a desire for an interesting life in retirement, they’re embracing the opportunity to travel farther, longer, and more immersively than ever before.”
+“They are physically able and interested in hiking, outdoor activities and adventure rather than more sedentary bus tours.
+With empty nests, fewer responsibilities and a desire for an interesting life in retirement, they are embracing the opportunity to travel further, longer and more immersively than ever before.”

 - Retirees are travelling longer, further and more immersively than ever before, with globalisation playing a role in fueling their desire to experience the world